Pensions (Extension of Automatic Enrolment) Bill

 The Pensions (Extension of Automatic Enrolment) Bill amends the Pensions Act 2008.
 Key changes include:

-• Lowering the minimum age: Automatic enrolment will now apply to all employees aged 18 and over, rather than just those aged 22 and over.
+- Lowering the minimum age: Automatic enrolment will now apply to all workers aged 18 and above, down from the current age of 22.

 Government Spending